HanVincent/Learn_ML_DL/README.md

-# Deep_Learning
+# Deep Learning

-Learning Machine Learning and Deep Learning by Coursera or Youtube
+Learn Machine Learning and Deep Learning from Coursera or YouTube

+## Contributions

+* Deep Learning Courses by Andrew Ng on Coursera
+* 周莫煩 channel on Youtube